OWanis/OWanis/README.md

 - 👋 Hi, I’m @OWanis
-- 👀 I’m interested in Game Development using Unity and C#.
+- I'm a VFX Artist & Producer.
+I learned to use basic coding for different VFX softwares.
-- 🌱 I’m currently learning C# in Unity.
+- 👀 I’m interested in Data Analysis and currently pushing to enter the field.
 - 📫 You can reach me on my email: omar.s.wanis@gmail.com

 <!---